 To use Amazon EMR (Amazon EMR) and Hive to manipulate data in DynamoDB, you need the following:

-An Amazon Web Services account.
-If you do not have one, you can get an account by going to http://aws.amazon.com, and clicking Create an AWS Account.
+An AWS account.
+If you do not have one, you can get an account by going to http://aws.amazon.com/, and clicking Create an AWS Account.

-Support for Amazon DynamoDB connectivity.
-This is loaded on the Amazon EMR AMI version 2.0.2 or later.
+Support for DynamoDB connectivity.
+This is included in the Amazon EMR AMI version 2.0.2 or later.

 (Optional) An Amazon S3 bucket.
-For instructions about how to create a bucket, see Get Started With Amazon Simple Storage Service.
-This bucket is used as a destination when exporting Amazon DynamoDB data to Amazon S3 or as a location to store a Hive script.
+For instructions about how to create a bucket, see the Amazon Simple Storage Service Getting Started Guide.
+This bucket is used as a destination when exporting DynamoDB data to Amazon S3 or as a location to store a Hive script.

 An SSH client is available by default on most Linux, Unix, and Mac OS X installations.
-Windows users can install and use an SSH client called PuTTY.
+Windows users can install and use the PuTTY client, which has SSH support.